codingatkca/interview_experience/README.md

 - What is execution plan and Cost of operation in database?
 - What are Pseudocolumn in Database?
 - What is meant by 2nd/3rd Normalisation form?
+- How to check the duplicate records in database table?
 ## Frontend Questions
 - Difference between Angular vs React
 - Difference between Promise vs Observable in Javascript?